Daniel Burgess (minister): Life

 Burgess's last years were damped by the defection from his flock and by sickness.

-‘If I must be idle,’ he said, ‘I had rather be idle under ground than idle above ground.'

-He died on 26 January 1713, and was buried on 31 January, in the church of St. Clement Danes.
+"If I must be idle", he said, "I had rather be idle under ground than idle above ground."
+He died on 26 January 1713, and was buried on 31 January, in the church of St Clement Danes.
 Matthew Henry preached his funeral sermon.

 Works

-Of Burgess's publications Bogue and Bennett give, after Henry, an imperfect list of thirty-two without gates, be inning with ‘Soliloquies, which he printed in Ireland, and ending with a Latin defence of nonconformity, ‘Appellatio ad Fratres exteros.'
+Of Burgess's publications Bogue and Bennett give, after Henry, an imperfect list of 32 without dates, beginning with Soliloquies, which he printed in Ireland, and ending with a Latin defence of nonconformity, Appellatio ad Fratres exteros.
 Among his works are: